 The terms of reference and work plans of these various committees ensures that the Board is provided with adequate assurance.
 We consider the committee structure of the Trust is sufficient to provide assurance that decision making, risk and performance management is subject to appropriate levels of oversight and challenge.
 The Trust has arrangements in place to review the performance and effectiveness of the governance framework in place.
-The Board and each committee complete an annual effectiveness review that is reported to the Audit Committee.
 The Audit Committee terms of reference set out that the committee will be the custodian of the Board and sub-committee annual effectiveness process.
-The Audit Committee completes an annual report on its own effectiveness and submits this to the Board .
+The Audit Committee completes an annual report on its own effectiveness and submits this to the Board.
+Review of the Trust Board papers for the May 2022 meeting show that the Audit Committee Annual Report for 2021-22 was submitted to Board, as well as the committee Terms of Reference Review.
+The latter concluded that the committee structure was operating effectively and recommended some minor changes to the committee's terms of reference.
 The Board requires Board members to declare on appointment and thereafter on an annual basis that they remain a fit and proper person to be employed as a Board member.
-The Committee chairs meet annually to review their combined performance and to ensure that they collectively serve the Board.
-We reviewed the minutes of the most recent committee chairs review which covered the governance structure, committee's effectiveness and a summary of actions.
-The review concluded committees were functioning well and were working hard to discharge the responsibilities delegated to each committee by the Board.
-Our review of Board and Committee papers confirms that a template covering report is used for all Board Reports, ensuring the purpose, key points, committee reporting history, recommendations and responsible director are clear.
+Independent checks are also undertaken on an annual basis for all Board members to ensure they remain fit and proper for the role.
+The committee chairs meet annually to review their combined performance and to ensure that they collectively serve the Board.
+We reviewed the minutes of the most recent committee chairs review which covered the governance structure, committee's effectiveness.
+The review included a summary of actions and recommended minor changes to the way views about committee effectiveness were collated.
+It also recommended a bi-annual review of effectiveness as opposed the annual reviews currently undertaken.
+Our review of Board and committee papers confirms that a template covering report is used for all Board Reports, ensuring the purpose, key points, committee reporting history, recommendations and responsible director are clear.
 Minutes are published and reviewed by the Board to evidence the matters discussed, appropriate challenge and decisions made.
 We read the Care Quality Commission's (CQC) most recent inspection report on the Trust from October 2019.
-CQC reported, "There was a governance structure to enable safe, high quality care to flourish.
+CQC reported, "There was a governance structure to enable safe, high-quality care to flourish.
 There was a comprehensive committee structure which ensured the trust had a systematic approach to ensuring the quality and safety of its services and being assured of this."
 Audit Committee The Trust has an established Audit Committee that is responsible for reviewing the establishment and maintenance of an effective system of integrated governance, risk management and internal control across the organisation's activities that supports the achievement of the organisation's objectives.
-It achieves this by reviewing the adequacy and effectiveness of:

-- the Trust's general risk management structures, processes and responsibilities, together with any accompanying Head of Internal Audit statement, external audit opinion or other appropriate independent assurances, prior to endorsement by the Board; - the underlying assurance processes that indicate the degree of achievement of corporate objectives and the effectiveness of the management of strategic risks; - the policies for ensuring compliance with the relevant regulatory, legal and code of conduct requirements and related reporting and self-certification; and - · the policies and procedures for all work related to fraud and corruption as required by NHS Protect Introduction Audit of the financial statements Commentary on VFM arrangements
+It achieves this by reviewing the adequacy and effectiveness of: - the Trust's general risk management structures, processes and responsibilities, together with any accompanying Head of Internal Audit statement, external audit opinion or other appropriate independent assurances, prior to endorsement by the Board; - the underlying assurance processes that indicate the degree of achievement of corporate objectives and the effectiveness of the management of strategic risks; - the policies for ensuring compliance with the relevant regulatory, legal and code of conduct requirements and related reporting and self-certification; and - the policies and procedures for all work related to fraud and corruption as required by NHS Protect Introduction Audit of the financial statements Commentary on VFM arrangements

 3. VFM arrangements - Governance

 Overall commentary on the Governance reporting criteria - continued

-Audit Committee - continued

 The Audit Committee is also responsible for: